ANtlord/common-cheat-sheet/openssl/tls-auth/readme.md

 Note: before proceeding install [Easy RSA](https://github.com/OpenVPN/easy-rsa)

-Run `make` in `certs` directory to generate all of certificates.
-It asks you to type passwords and other date for certificates.
+Run `make` in `certs` directory to generate all required certificates.
+It asks you to type passwords and other data for the certificates.
 Type the data carefully.
 Then run `docker-compose up` and check the connection.
 Run the next commands staying in the root of the project.

 ```bash
 curl --cacert ./certs/pki/ca.crt https://localhost:8090/  # access denied